Frequently Asked Questions

 Do you sell honey wholesale?

 We do sell wholesale to a small number of restaurants, businesses, and stores in Portland and the Oregon Coast Range.
-At this time, we are not taking on any new wholesale customers.
+Email us at firstname.lastname@example.org if your business (in east Portland or the Corvallis area) is interested in using our carrying our honey.

 Do you sell queens or nucs?